Forward-Backward Reasoning in Large Language Models for Mathematical Verification: Introduction

-Our contributions are summarized as follows. \begin{enumerate*}[(i), series = tobecont, itemjoin = \quad] \item We propose a novel method to use backward reasoning in verifying candidate answers, where the questions are created by a simple template. \item We propose FOBAR to combine forward and backward reasoning, which is more general and flexible than existing verification methods. \item Experimental results demonstrate that the proposed method in backward reasoning is effective in verifying answers.
-By combining forward and backward reasoning, FOBAR achieves state-of-the-art performance. \end{enumerate*}
+Our contributions are summarized as follows. \begin{enumerate*}[(i), series = tobecont, itemjoin = \quad] \item We introduce backward reasoning to mathematical verification by masking a number in the original question and asking the LLM to predict the masked number when a candidate answer is provided. \item We propose FOBAR to combine forward and backward reasoning for verification. \item Experimental results on six standard mathematical benchmarks and three LLMs show that FOBAR achieves SOTA performance.
+In particular, FOBAR outperforms Self-Consistency which uses forward reasoning alone, demonstrating that combining forward and backward reasoning is better.
+Additionally, FOBAR outperforms Self-Verification, confirming that using the simple template and the proposed combination is more effective. \end{enumerate*}